Low Maintenance Doesn’t

 Heated units have thermostats that typically run between 40 and 60 degrees, and they will get activated every time the valve opens and cool water hits the trough.
-No one wants to pay to heat water in the summer, so save energy and money by turning off the heater or removing the heating element.
+No one wants to pay to heat water in the summer, so save energy and money by turning off the heater.

 Remove all optional heating elements such as immersion heaters or self-regulating heat cables from your unit.
 Mineral deposits build up the longer these heating elements are in the water and can lead to corrosion.
 Clean the heating elements with a store bought calcium, lime and rust remover or soak for 24 hours in a 50/50 solution of white vinegar and water.
 Make sure to rinse off all chemical residue before storing your heating elements.

 Insulated poly Ritchie waterers or fountains with all of our units besides EZFount, Genesis and StallFount (125/Non-Heated) are fully sealed polyethelene units

 Consult your veterinarian if you have any concerns about a store-bought cleaner.
 Make sure to thoroughly rinse off any chemical or cleanser to eliminate any residue that might harm your livestock or affect the palatability of the water.

 Summer Preparation Guide: Tip 2

 Clean Up with Elbow Grease and a Brush to Eliminate Algae and Other Nasties